AckerlyXu/heima/articles/automation/automation-creating-importing-runbook.md

-<properties
+---
-    pageTitle="Creating or importing a runbook in Azure Automation" description="This article describes how to create a new runbook in Azure Automation or import one from a file." services="automation"
+title: Creating or importing a runbook in Azure Automation
+description: This article describes how to create a new runbook in Azure Automation or import one from a file.
-    documentationcenter=""
-    author="mgoedtel"
-    manager="jwhit"
-    editor="tysonn" />
-<tags
-    ms.assetid="24414362-b690-4474-8ca7-df18e30fc31d"
-    ms.service="automation"
-    ms.devlang="na"
-    ms.topic="article"
-    ms.tgt_pltfrm="na"
-    ms.workload="infrastructure-services"
-    ms.date="09/12/2016"
-    wacn.date=""
-    ms.author="magoedte;bwren" />
+services: automation
+documentationcenter: ''
+author: mgoedtel
+manager: jwhit
+editor: tysonn

+ms.assetid: 24414362-b690-4474-8ca7-df18e30fc31d
+ms.service: automation
+ms.devlang: na
+ms.topic: article
+ms.tgt_pltfrm: na
+ms.workload: infrastructure-services
+ms.date: 09/12/2016
+wacn.date: ''
+ms.author: magoedte;bwren
+---

 # Creating or importing a runbook in Azure Automation
-You can add a runbook to Azure Automation by either [creating a new one](#creating-a-new-runbook) or by importing an existing runbook from a file or from the [Runbook Gallery](/documentation/articles/automation-runbook-gallery/).
+You can add a runbook to Azure Automation by either [creating a new one](#creating-a-new-runbook) or by importing an existing runbook from a file or from the [Runbook Gallery](./automation-runbook-gallery.md).
 This article provides information on creating and importing runbooks from a file.
-You can get all of the details on accessing community runbooks and modules in [Runbook and module galleries for Azure Automation](/documentation/articles/automation-runbook-gallery/).
+You can get all of the details on accessing community runbooks and modules in [Runbook and module galleries for Azure Automation](./automation-runbook-gallery.md).

 ## <a name="creating-a-new-runbook"></a> Creating a new runbook
 You can create a new runbook in Azure Automation using one of the Azure Classic Management Portal or Windows PowerShell.
-Once the runbook has been created, you can edit it using information in [Learning PowerShell Workflow](/documentation/articles/automation-powershell-workflow/).
+Once the runbook has been created, you can edit it using information in [Learning PowerShell Workflow](./automation-powershell-workflow.md).

 ### To create a new Azure Automation runbook with the Azure Classic Management Portal
 You can only work with PowerShell Workflow runbooks in the Azure Classic Management Portal.